LivInTheLookingGlass/Euler/docs/csharp.rst

 .. highlight:: make

-This folder contains a Makefile with several recipes> This facilitates the root Makefile dispatching tasks> build or test processes.
+This folder contains a Makefile with several recipes, most of which are aliases to ``dotnet`` commands.
+This facilitates the root Makefile dispatching tasks to each language, many of which have more complex build or test processes.

 .. make:target:: test